jetfirephp/autoload/readme.md

 $loader = new \JetFire\Autoloader\Autoload('/path/to/base/directory');
 ```

 And you want to instantiate a class `Auth.php` with the namespace `App\Admin` when you have not define this namespace in `addClass()` method, JetFire\Autoloader will check if the file `Auth.php` exists in `/path/to/base/directory/App/Admin/` folder.

+### License

+The JetFire Autoloader is released under the MIT public license : http://www.opensource.org/licenses/MIT.